clecap/file-action/README.md

 ## Changelog

 ### 0.0.3

-Forked by Clemens Cap
+* Forked by Clemens Cap
-Removed terminal exit on execute, since we need to see error messages and more.
+* Removed terminal exit on execute, since we need to see error messages and more.
-Made title more prominent for context / right-click menu.
+* Made title more prominent for context / right-click menu.
-Changed place in package.json to navigation
+* Changed place in package.json to navigation
 TODO: changed generic place of action file to .vscode
-TODO: added vsce to packag.json
+* added vsce to package.json
 TODO: included vsce run into npm scripts
-TODO: improved documentation
+* improved documentation
-TODO: removed nonenglish documentation portion
+* removed nonenglish documentation portion
 TODO: made github package / release
 TODO: published on marketplace in new version